 When Is the Best Time

-The caves are accessible at low tide only and offer incredible picture opportunities.
-It's not a huge beach but stretches longer during low tide.
-Tide times Adraga Beach
+The caves and hidden beaches are accessible at low tide only and offer incredible picture opportunities.
+It's a picturesque beach and stretches much longer during low tide.
+Tide Times Adraga Beach

 Getting to Adraga and Parking

 Getting there from the main road N247 means turning left to Almoçageme.
 A narrow road leads through the village to Adraga, and signs indicate the route.
-There is a small car park close to the restaurant, always full at midday and overflow parking on a gravel patch for a small fee during summer and peak seasons.
-Parking was an issue during the summer and Christmas holidays; for this reason, the gravel parking was extended.
+There is a small free car park, which is always full at midday and an overflow parking on a gravel patch for a small fee during summer and peak seasons.

 You can also sit outdoors in the summer and peak seasons on sunny days; therefore, getting a table is easier.
 The Portuguese prefer to sit inside.
 I don't know why; my Portuguese family behaves the same.
 Extended Parking Google Maps